Photographer: Austin John

 The market is targeted towards white people because the majority of luxury brand consumers are white people as quoted from The Guardian, “Many have suggested that the reason catwalks and magazines are so white is that designers and editors are often white, but I suspect the phrase “follow the money” is more relevant.
 As I said earlier, Asian models have become more prominent with the rise of the Asian market for luxury goods.”
 It makes sense if the targeted audience sees someone who’s similar to their skin, hair, and other features promoting a product.
 Don’t get me wrong!
 I would totally buy shampoo and conditioner if one of my favorite Asian bloggers were to endorse it because she has Asian hair and I have Asian hair.
 I suppose it all depends on the market.

 Of course, the modeling industry is not racist itself.
-If we take into consideration of the photographers, creative director, wardrobe stylist, and hair and makeup artist, most of them are white dominated.
+If we take into consideration the photographers, creative director, wardrobe stylist, and hair and makeup artist, most of them are white-dominated.
 Break it down even further: the fashion industry as a whole, such as designers, they are mostly white people.
-If we can get more people of color to be in the process making of the garments or even the editors, we would probably see more diversity in the modeling industry.
+If we can get more minorities to be in the process making of the garments or even the editors, we would probably see more diversity in the modeling industry.

 Enough with assumptions, and let’s talk statistics.